bengineer19/BuckPSU/README.md

 # BuckPSU
-Arduino library for inexpensive (~$30) remotely controllable and monitored DC-DC converters with spport of additional commands -  forked from the great work from Ben James https://github.com/bengineer19/BuckPSU.
+Arduino library for inexpensive (~$30) remotely controllable and monitored DC-DC converters with support of additional commands -  forked from the great work from Ben James https://github.com/bengineer19/BuckPSU.

  Ben's realted blog post: